What a Toddler Easter Egg Hunt Can Teach You About Success

-My little boy went to his first easter egg hunt last weekend.
-Racing around to pick up cheap plastic toys filled with gross candy is his idea of a wonderful time, and he enjoyed himself thoroughly.
+Racing around to pick up cheap plastic toys filled with gross candy was his idea of a wonderful time, and he enjoyed himself thoroughly.

 As usual, I discovered myself painfully out of the mainstream.
-While everyone else’s parents were mainly there to make sure their kid got a whole bunch of easter eggs, my main goal was to encourage my kid not to steamroll anybody else’s kids.
+While everyone else’s parents seemed mainly to be there to make sure their kid got a whole bunch of easter eggs, my main goal was to encourage my kid not to steamroll anybody else’s kids.

-He did fine on the easter egg front–he got four, which when you’re 2 1/2 is a great haul.
+He did fine on the easter egg front.
+He got four — when you’re 2 1/2, that’s a great haul.
 But the whole event got me thinking about how people view success, especially material success.

 A lot of us look at jobs, wealth, and material stuff as being like that easter egg hunt.
 There’s a finite number of eggs on the ground.
 We’re surrounded by a large group of amoral, voracious toddlers primed for action.
 When we get the signal to go, we race around snatching up as many eggs as possible.
-And we don’t take any time to notice who we elbow out of the way, because when they’re gone, they’re gone.
+And we don’t take any time to notice who we elbow out of the way.
+Because when those eggs are gone, they’re gone.

 There is actually another way to play the game.